Tampa Bay Buccaneers vs. Carolina Panthers NFL Week 16 Odds, Plays and Insights for December 26, 2021

 Over/under insights

-- Tampa Bay and its opponents have combined to put up more than 42.5 points in 10 of 14 games this season.
+- Tampa Bay and its opponents have gone over the current 43-point total in 10 of 14 games (71.4%) this season.

-- Carolina and its opponents have combined to score more than 42.5 points in seven of 14 games this season.
+- So far this season, 50% of Carolina's games (7/14) have had more combined points than Sunday's total of 43.

+- The combined points per game average of the two teams, 48.7, is 5.7 points greater than Sunday's over/under.

-- The two teams combine to score 48.7 points per game, 6.2 more than the over/under in this contest.
+- These two squads surrender a combined 44.3 points per game, 1.3 more than this contest's over/under.

-- The 44.3 points per game these two squads have allowed to opponents this season are 1.8 more than the 42.5 total in this contest.

-- The average total in Buccaneers games this season is 50.5, 8.0 points above Sunday's total of 42.5.
+- The average total in Buccaneers games this season is 50.5, 7.5 points more than Sunday's total of 43.

-- The 44.1 PPG average total in Panthers games this season is 1.6 points more than this game's over/under.
+- In 2021, games involving the Panthers have averaged a total of 44.1 points, 1.1 more than the set total in this contest.

 Buccaneers stats and trends

-- This season, the Buccaneers have an ATS record of 5-1 in their six games as a favorite of 10 points or more.
+- The Buccaneers have an against the spread record of 5-2 in their seven games as a favorite of 9.5 points or more so far this season.

-- Tampa Bay's games this year have hit the over seven times in 14 opportunities (50%).

-- Tampa Bay is 7-4 against the spread and 9-2 overall in games when it puts up more than 22.4 points.
+- Tampa Bay is 7-4 against the spread and 9-2 overall this season when the team puts up more than 22.4 points.

-- In games that Tampa Bay churns out more than 294.4 yards, the team is 7-6 against the spread and 10-3 overall.
+- In games that Tampa Bay piles up more than 294.4 yards, the team is 7-6 against the spread and 10-3 overall.

-- The Buccaneers have turned the ball over 18 times this season, two more turnovers than the Panthers have forced (16).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Tampa Bay's matchup with the Panthers.